infotexture/ot-mkdocs-demo/docs/parameters/parameters-base.md

 -   **transtype**

     Specifies the output format \(transformation type\).

+    This parameter corresponds to the command-line argument [--format](dita-command-arguments.md#format).

     You can create plug-ins to add new output formats; by default, the following values are available: